Projects per year

 Biography

-Steve has a background in information science and his research interests include innovations to enhance the efficiency of evidence synthesis through automation; information retrieval methods and search strategy design; and methods for conducing overviews of reviews.
 Steve was a co-lead on Project Transform, a three-year flagship health evidence project funded by NHMRC and Cochrane, that developed machine classifiers to improve the efficiency of study identification.
-He is currently evaluating the application of these new technologies to support living systematic reviews and living guidelines through a part-time PhD.

 Steve graduated in Social and Political Sciences from the University of Cambridge in 1991.
-He has a Masters in Information Science from Loughborough University and a Graduate Diploma in International Health from Monash University.
+In addition to his PhD, he has a Masters in Information Science from Loughborough University and a Graduate Diploma in International Health from Monash University.
 In 2015 he graduated from the Asialink Leaders Program.
 As part of Cochrane Australia's international responsibilities, he has helped establish and support Cochrane networks in South East Asia and East Asia.
 He was an elected member of Cochrane's Board of Directors from 2008 to 2015, and previously managed Cochrane’s international training program.

 External positions